-Tami Roman Says Porsha Williams Belongs On ‘Basketball Wives’, Shades Evelyn Lozada
+Tami Roman Says Porsha Williams Belongs On ‘Basketball Wives,’ Shades Evelyn Lozada

 When talking to BET about the Season 6 return of Basketball Wives on VH1, Tami decided to get extra catty and trash talk Evelyn Lozada before admitting to being petty and coming for RHOA star Porsha Willaims too.

 During Season 2 of Basketball Wives, Tami Roman and Evelyn Lozada literally made a catchphrase after Evelyn told Tami that she was a “non-motherf***ing factor” in her relationship with Tami’s ex-husband Kenny Anderson.
 Now that Evelyn is returning to the VH1 reality series, Tami says that the tables have turned.
 When Tami was asked to point out who the “NMMF” on the show was now, she was quick to point a finger at Evelyn.
-Tami said:

 “I almost have to give that back to Evelyn because it’s like you came back!
 You talked about Basketball Wives, said you would never be on it, you have so much going on and you back.
 So does that mean that you’ve now entered non-MFing status?
 Inquiring minds want to know.”